This Morning viewers emotional as Holly Willoughby returns to the show for special reason

-Sophie on This Morning left viewers were in floods of tears after Holly Willoughby made a surprise return to the show today (Thursday July 29).
+Holly Willoughby has thanked This Morning after she made a surprise comeback during her summer holiday.

-The 40-year-old favourite is on a summer break but returned to the show via video link to surprise a very special little girl.
+Holly had viewers in tears on Thursday, July 29, as she appeared on the show via video link to surprise a very special little girl.

 What happened when Sophie appeared on This Morning?